abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Tautologies
 ---

 We often cannot tell whether a given composite proposition is true or false without knowing the values of the propositions that compose it.
-However, with propositions such as *modus ponens* we can: modus ponens is *always true*, regardless of which are the propositions which form it and whether they are true or false.
+However, with propositions such as *modus ponens* we can: modus ponens is *always true*, regardless of whether the propositions that form it are true or false.
 If we want to be fancy, we can also say that it is *true in all models of the logical system*, a model being a set of real-world premises are taken to be signified by our propositions.

 For example, our previous example will not stop being true if we substitute "Socrates" with any other name, nor if we substitute "mortal" for any other quality that humans possess.